camunda/camunda-docs/docs/components/modeler/desktop-modeler/index.md

 <span class="badge badge--cloud">Camunda Platform 7 and 8</span>

-An application for modeling BPMN, DMN, and forms that supports you in building executable diagrams with Camunda.
+A desktop application for modeling BPMN, DMN, and forms that supports you in building executable diagrams with Camunda.

 ![Desktop Modeler Screenshot](./img/new-diagram.png)